Kuiper belt: Mass and size distribution

+Observations made by NASA's New Horizons Venetia Burney Student Dust Counter showed "higher than model-predicted dust fluxes" as far as 55 au, not explained by any existing model.

 Scattered objects

 The scattered disc is a sparsely populated region, overlapping with the Kuiper belt but extending to beyond 100 AU.
 Scattered disc objects (SDOs) have very elliptical orbits, often also very inclined to the ecliptic.
 Most models of Solar System formation show both KBOs and SDOs first forming in a primordial belt, with later gravitational interactions, particularly with Neptune, sending the objects outward, some into stable orbits (the KBOs) and some into unstable orbits, the scattered disc.
 Due to its unstable nature, the scattered disc is suspected to be the point of origin of many of the Solar System's short-period comets.
 Their dynamic orbits occasionally force them into the inner Solar System, first becoming centaurs, and then short-period comets.

 According to the Minor Planet Center, which officially catalogues all trans-Neptunian objects, a KBO is any object that orbits exclusively within the defined Kuiper belt region regardless of origin or composition.
 Objects found outside the belt are classed as scattered objects.
 In some scientific circles the term "Kuiper belt object" has become synonymous with any icy minor planet native to the outer Solar System assumed to have been part of that initial class, even if its orbit during the bulk of Solar System history has been beyond the Kuiper belt (e.g. in the scattered-disc region).
 They often describe scattered disc objects as "scattered Kuiper belt objects".
 Eris, which is known to be more massive than Pluto, is often referred to as a KBO, but is technically an SDO.
 A consensus among astronomers as to the precise definition of the Kuiper belt has yet to be reached, and this issue remains unresolved.

 The centaurs, which are not normally considered part of the Kuiper belt, are also thought to be scattered objects, the only difference being that they were scattered inward, rather than outward.
 The Minor Planet Center groups the centaurs and the SDOs together as scattered objects.